The0mikkel/ci/README.md

 - `registry_username`: Username to use for registry login.
 Defaults to Github actor.
 - `registry_token`: Token to use for registry login.
 Defaults to GITHUB_TOKEN.
 - `platforms`: Platforms to build for (comma separated, e.g., linux/amd64,linux/arm64).
 Defaults to `linux/amd64`.
+- `runner`: Runner to use for the job.
+Defaults to `ubuntu-latest`.

 #### Example usage